Jan Shearer

 Janet Lee Shearer (born 17 July 1958) is a New Zealand sailor who competed for New Zealand at three Olympic Games and won a silver medal, with Leslie Egnot, at the 1992 Summer Olympics in Barcelona, in the women's 470 class.

 Shearer and Egnot finished second in the 1989 470 Class World Championships in Japan, she was part of the New Zealand crew that won the 1990 World Women's Match Racing Championships in New York; Jan Shearer and Fiona Galloway competed for New Zealand at the 1988 Summer Olympics in Seoul in the 470W Class, this was the first time ever that women had their own event in sailing at the Olympic Games.
 They finished 9th overall.
 Shearer and Galloway also won the centennial (100 year anniversary) of 'Kiel Week' Germany in the 470W Class, in one of the largest fleets ever in women's dinghy sailing.
-Shearer and Egnot competed again at 1996 Summer Olympics in Atlanta finishing 16th.
+Shearer and Egnot after winning the Silver Medal in 1992, competed again at 1996 Summer Olympics in Atlanta finishing 16th.
 Their competitiveness was hampered by an injury Egnot was carrying at the time.